 How do you calculate it?

-Since churn rate is simply the percent of customers who end their relationship with your company in a given period, calculating it is pretty straightforward.
-You take the total number of customers who left your company during that period divided by total customers at the beginning of the period.
+Since churn rate is simply the percentage of customers who end their relationship with your company in a given period, calculating it is pretty straightforward.
+You take the total number of customers who left your company during that period divided by the total number of customers at the beginning of the period.
 As you can see, this is a lagging indicator, meaning you can only look at what’s happened, which is one of the metric’s downsides.

 What are common mistakes managers make when using it?